gregoryjflaherty/sweater_weather/README.md

 ![image](https://user-images.githubusercontent.com/87443686/180871931-a161ebf1-a229-4c5e-84dd-8e7c6c6bd3f5.png)

-### An API server side application that provides users the ability to estimate travel time to desired destinations as well as retrieve weather forecast upon arrival

 <br>

+### *An API server side application that provides users the ability to plan trips with other users while estimating travel time and retrieving weather forecast upon arrival*

 <br>

   ## Table of Contents